We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Looking for a counselor who specializes in open or non-monogamous relationships or marriages?
 Try searching online therapist directories or the Polyamory-Friendly Professionals Directory for therapists who offer teletherapy options.

-Online marriage or couples counseling can help improve your relationship, whether you’ve been married 2 weeks or together 10 years.
+Online marriage or couples counseling can help improve your relationship, whether you’ve been married for 2 weeks or together for 10 years.
 It doesn’t need to be a last resort, either.
 It can help you and your partner find solutions early on.

 Counseling won’t help you resolve every incompatibility, like different desires for children or the ideal location to live.
 Still, it can bring these concerns into the open so you can determine the best path forward.